-Entering his 14th year as the Director of Golf & Instruction at the Wintergreen Resort.
-Geoff is a Certified Professional in Golf Operations and the 2016 MAPGA Merchandiser of the Year award winner (2016 Resort category).
-Prior positions on Geoff's resume include being the former Director of Instruction at PGA National Resort & Spa located in Palm Beach Gardens, FL, Geoff also worked at the Tam-O-Shanter Club located on Long Island, NY.
+Entering his 14th year as the Director of Golf & Instruction at Wintergreen Resort.
+Geoff is a Certified Professional in Golf Operations and a former MAPGA Merchandiser of the Year award winner (2016 Resort category).
+Prior positions on Geoff's resume include being the former Director of Instruction at PGA National Resort & Spa in Palm Beach Gardens, FL and a staff professional at The Tam-O-Shanter Club located on Long Island, NY.
 Geoff's motto is simple - Insure that all members and guests enjoy the resort's two outstanding courses and leave with a lasting memory of that golf experience.

-Geoff’s playing experience has taken him around the country and currently is the 2017 Maryland Senior Open Champion.
-In 2016, Geoff finished T-8 in the Professional division of the VSGA's Senior Open of Virginia and also finished runner up in the 2014 MAPGA Senior Match Play Championship.
+Geoff’s playing experience has taken him around the country and competes regionally in the Middle Atlantic PGA Section.
+Recent wins include the 2018 Fall MAPGA Southern Chapter Pro-Pro and the 2017 Maryland Senior Open.
 Geoff holds the course record of 63 on Stoney Creek's Tuckahoe and Monocan nines.

 Well respected in the golf industry, Fred Biggers has a wealth of experience collected over the past 30 years at major destination resorts, private courses, multi-course facilities and public courses – all of which he blends into the oversight of two golf courses at Wintergreen Resort.
 Biggers has shown a special talent for preparing courses for tournament competition, meeting PGA Tour standards, as well as setting up for major amateur and junior national events throughout the Carolinas.